kubevirt/user-guide/docs/operations/live_migration.md

 prevent the migration process from completing in a reasonable amount of time.
 In this case, live migration will be aborted if it is running for a long period of time.
-The timeout is calculated base on the size of the VMI, it’s memory and the ephemeral disks that are needed to be copied.
+The timeout is calculated base on the size of the VMI, it's memory and the ephemeral disks that are needed to be copied.
 The configurable parameter `completionTimeoutPerGiB`, which defaults to 800s is the time for GiB of data to wait for the migration to be completed before aborting it.
 A VMI with 8Gib of memory will time